 Each year the Genesee County Commission On Aging prints a Senior Resource Directory for distribution to all

 who would like one at Senior Power Day.
-Since the 2020 Senior Power Day was cancelled due to Covid and many
+Since the 2021 Senior Power Day was cancelled due to Covid, there are

 Travel Club Networking Meeting